 We let our emotions get ahead of us

 Maybe we feel betrayed, disappointed, or angry.
 Those emotions can really stay inside us for a long time.
-Along with grief and other strong negative emotions, these can lead us blinded and forget that there is a way to move past through it.
+Along with grief and other strong negative emotions, these can lead us blinded for a long time and make us forget that there is a way to move past it.
 As a result, we become stuck in the first denial stage of acceptance.

 This is why mindfulness goes hand-in-hand with acceptance.
-Becoming mindful means that we have to understand how difficult situations can be beneficial for us, that we value the bigger picture– growth and acceptance– more than what our emotions could do to us.
+Becoming mindful means that we can understand how difficult situations can be beneficial for us, that we value the bigger picture– growth and acceptance– more than what our emotions could do to us.

 We believe that acceptance is often the last resort for our problems